 How Chickens work with Cows to improve Soil

-Using chickens to graze behind cows is a new way to improve soil fertility and pasture management.
+Using chickens to graze behind cows is a new way to improve soil fertility online roulette for money and pasture management.
 At the Permaculture Research Institute there’s a couple of neat looking chicken tractors standing in the center of the cow paddock.
 What exactly are they doing there?

 According to Geoff Lawton who has two specialty built tractors that can be moved by one person.
 The chickens have a symbiotic relationship with the cows that also benefits the quality of the pasture.

 “They scratch up the ground and break up the cow pats,” says Geoff, ” they break the pest cycles as well.”